kinsingo/AI_BMT_GUI_Submitter_Linux/README.md

 **3. Build the project**

 - Run the following command to build the project using the build system configured by CMake in the current directory.
-This will compile the project and create the executable SNU_BMT_GUI_Submitter.exe in the build folder.
+This will compile the project and create the executable AI_BMT_GUI_Submitter.exe in the build folder.
   ```bash
   cmake --build .
   ```

 **4. Setting Library Path for Executable in Current Directory**

-- Run the following command to make the executable(SNU_BMT_GUI_Submitter) can reference the libraries located in the lib folder of the current directory.
+- Run the following command to make the executable(AI_BMT_GUI_Submitter) can reference the libraries located in the lib folder of the current directory.
   ```bash
   export LD_LIBRARY_PATH=$(pwd)/lib:$LD_LIBRARY_PATH
   ```